catamphetamine/javascript-time-ago/README.md

 ## Custom

-This library comes with several built-in ["styles"](#styles).
-Each of those styles is an object defining its own `flavour` (the name's historical), `gradation` and `units`.
-A completely custom "style" object may be passed as a second parameter to `.format(date, style)`, having the following shape:
+This library comes with several built-in ["styles"](#styles), a "style" being an object defining `labels` and `steps`.
+A custom "style" object may be passed as a second parameter to `.format(date, style)` function.

+### Labels

-  * [`flavour`](https://github.com/catamphetamine/javascript-time-ago#flavour) – Preferred time labels style.
-Is `"long"` by default.
-Can be either a string (e.g. `"short"`) or an array of preferred "flavours" in which case each one of them is tried until a supported one is found.
-For example, `["mini-time", "short"]` will search for `mini-time` time labels first and then fall back to `short` ones if `mini-time` time labels aren't defined for the language. `short`, `long` and `narrow`time labels are always present for every language.
+The time labels variant used for generating output.
+Is `"long"` by default (`"1 minute ago"`).
+Can be either a string, or an array of strings, in which case each one of them is tried until a supported one is found.
+For example, `["mini-time", "short"]` will search for `"mini-time"` labels first and then fall back to `"short"` labels if `"mini-time"` labels aren't defined for the language. `"long"`, `"short"` and `"narrow"` time labels are always present for each language.
+Other time label variants like `"mini-time"` are only defined for a [small subset](https://github.com/catamphetamine/javascript-time-ago/tree/master/locale-more-styles) of languages.

-  * [`gradation`](https://github.com/catamphetamine/javascript-time-ago#gradation) – Time interval measurement units scale.
-The default gradation is, historically, the [`"approximate"`](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/gradation/approximate.js) one.
-Another one available is [`"round"`](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/gradation/round.js) (this is a more "conventional" one).
-A developer may also supply a custom `gradation` which must be an array of "steps" each of them having either a `unit: string`/`factor: number` or a `format(value, locale): string` function.
-See [`"twitter"`](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/style/twitter.js) style for such an advanced example.

-  * `units` – A list of allowed time interval measurement units.
-Example: `["second", "minute", "hour", ...]`.
-By default, all available units are allowed.
-This property is only used to filter out some of the non-conventional time units like `"quarter"` which is present in [CLDR](http://cldr.unicode.org/) data.

-### Flavour

-(the name's historical; will be renamed to "labels" in the next major version)

 Relative date/time labels come in various styles: `long`, `short`, `narrow` (these three are the standard [CLDR](http://cldr.unicode.org/) ones that're always present), possibly accompanied by others like `mini-time` (`"1m"`, `"2h"`, ...).
 Refer to [`locale/en`](https://github.com/catamphetamine/javascript-time-ago/blob/master/locale/en) for an example.